-As I mentioned this morning, tonight I'm gonna give you a few sort of mementos of my recent trip to Europe.
+As I mentioned this morning, tonight I want to give you a few sort of mementos of my recent trip to Europe.
 Last Sunday, a week ago today, I was preaching in Geneva, Switzerland.
-Geneva, of course, is famous because of its tremendous importance during the time of the reformation.
-It was in Geneva that John Calvin established his great base of teaching, and from 1536 to 1564, exposited the Scriptures through all of those years, with the exception of a few, and established himself, really, as the great power, the theological force of the reformation.
+Geneva, of course, is famous because of its tremendous importance during the time of the Reformation.
+It was in Geneva that John Calvin established his great base of teaching; and from 1536 to 1564 exposited the Scriptures through all of those years, with the exception of a few, and established himself, really, as the great power, the theological force of the Reformation.

 So last Sunday, I was in Geneva.
-All of the churches came together in one place.
-And I had the privilege of preaching in Geneva.
-And I thought that I oughta preach on the doctrine of justification by grace alone, through faith alone, in Christ alone, which was, of course, the great doctrine of the reformation.
+All of the churches came together in one place; and I had the privilege of preaching in Geneva.
+And I thought that I ought to preach on the doctrine of justification by grace alone, through faith alone, in Christ alone, which was, of course, the great doctrine of the Reformation.
 So I did that.
-I preached on the doctrine of justification, hoping to be something of a faith echo of John Calvin, 400years later.
+I preached on the doctrine of justification, hoping to be something of a faith echo of John Calvin four hundred years later.

-In that service last Sunday, among many people was a man who for 22years had been a Jesuit priest in the Roman Catholic Church.
-For 22 years, as Jesuits do, he had studied the Scriptures.
+In that service last Sunday, among many people was a man who for twenty-two years had been a Jesuit priest in the Roman Catholic Church.
+For twenty-two years, as Jesuits do, he had studied the Scriptures.
 At the end of that message on the doctrine of justification, he confessed, “In all my years as a Jesuit priest, in all my study of Scripture, I have never heard of that doctrine.”
-And in a word, in a single testimony, he gave to me the reason why there was a reformation.
+And in a word, in a single testimony, he gave to me the reason why there was a Reformation.

-About eight years before Lutheran pinned his thesis to the door of the church in Wittenberg, 1517, about eights years before that, in the year 1509, was born John Calvin, as they call him there, John Calvin.
+About eight years before Luther pinned his thesis to the door of the church in Wittenberg, 1517, about eight years before that, in the year 1509, was born Jean Calvin, as they call him there, John Calvin.
 Born north of Paris, he was the son a secretary to the bishop.
 And he studied to be a lawyer in Paris.

-Well John Calvin came to Geneva in 1536, the very year that the Genevan people had, by popular vote, accepted the reformation.
-He came there, not intending to settle there, but he was confronted by a man named Farrell, Giliuum Farrell, who was a great reformer.
+Well, John Calvin came to Geneva in 1536, the very year that the Genevan people had, by popular vote, accepted the Reformation.
+He came there, not intending to settle there, but he was confronted by a man named Farel, Guillaume Farel, who was a great Reformer.
 He actually outlived Calvin by a year.
-Farrell was a fiery man, and he told Calvin that he should stay in Geneva and do his ministry there.
-And Calvin said he didn’t want to do that, so Farrell said to him, “If you don’t stay in Geneva, I’m gonna pray that God curses all your teachings."
-(Laughter) Well, that was a fairly convincing speech, and Calvin stayed; (Laughter) stayed there really, until he died.
+Farel was a fiery man, and he told Calvin that he should stay in Geneva and do his ministry there.
+And Calvin said he didn’t want to do that, so Farrell said to him, “If you don’t stay in Geneva, I’m going to pray that God curses all your teachings.”
+Well, that was a fairly convincing speech, and Calvin stayed; stayed there, really, until he died.

 In 1559, he founded the academy, which is now the University of Geneva.
 According to some reports, he also established a seminary there.
 So many Protestants, called Huguenots in France, were leaving France under the fiery persecution of the Catholic Church.
 They were coming to Geneva, really, to save their lives.

 When they arrived in Geneva, there was John Calvin, teaching the Word of God.
-He had established a seminary, and according to some reports, he trained 2,000pastors to go back with the true message of the Gospel, 2,000preachers to go back into France with the Gospel and the true reformation faith.
-His seminary became known as, "The seminary of death," because so many of the preachers he trained went back to France and died as martyrs.
-The seminary of death.
+He had established a seminary; and according to some reports, he trained two thousand pastors to go back with the true message of the gospel, two thousand preachers to go back into France with the gospel and the true reformation faith.
+His seminary became known as the seminary of death, because so many of the preachers he trained went back to France and died as martyrs – seminary of death.
 Might be a little hard to recruit people to that today.

-He also wrote commentaries on every book of the Bible.
-He came out of his constant teaching from 1536 to 1564.
+He also wrote commentaries on every book of the Bible that came out of his constant teaching from 1536 to 1564.
 He wrote a commentary on every book in the Bible except Revelation.
 He wrote catechisms.
 He collaborated in the translation of the Bible into French.
 He was the one who instituted the public education as compulsory in the West and Europe.
-He developed the system of charity directed at the poor and needy.
-He developed a system for the regulations of loans and interest and the legal offices of the City of Geneva and the regulation of justice in the courts.
+He developed a system of charity directed at the poor and needy.
+He developed a system for the regulations of loans and interest and the legal offices of the city of Geneva and the regulation of justice in the courts.
 He had an immense impact.

-Those countries which accepted the reformation, Switzerland, Germany, Holland, and England, became the most prosperous countries in Europe.
-In fact, look at the history of the world.
-You will find those countries most strongly influenced by protestant reformation, including America and Canada, to be the most prolific, the most economically successful, the countries that enjoy the greatest freedoms in the world, largely influenced by Calvin and his profound and lengthy ministry.
+Those countries which accepted the Reformation – Switzerland, Germany, Holland, and England – became the most prosperous countries in Europe.
+In fact, if you look at the history of the world you will find those countries most strongly influenced by Protestant reformation, including America and Canada, to be the most prolific, the most economically successful, the countries that enjoy the greatest freedoms in the world, largely influenced by Calvin and his profound and lengthy ministry.

-You look at the impact of this man’s life.
-You look at the impact of the reformation in Europe and how it brought the true and saving Gospel to Europe, and you wander around Europe today and you say, “What in the world went wrong?”
-I stood in Calvin’s cathedral by his chair, and I looked up on the wall, and I was with our missionary, my good friend, John Glass, and he said, “I want you to see if you can read that.
+You look at the impact of this man’s life, you look at the impact of the Reformation in Europe and how it brought the true and saving gospel to Europe, and you wander around Europe today and you say, “What in the world went wrong?”
+I stood in Calvin’s Cathedral by his chair, and I looked up on the wall, and I was with our missionary, my good friend, John Glass, and he said, “I want you to see if you can read that.
 It’s in Latin.”
-And I tried to remember my high school Latin.
-And I kinda sorted through it and then I got a little paper that explained the words that I couldn’t figure out.
+And I tried to remember my high school Latin, and I kind of sorted through it.
+And then I got a little paper that explained the words that I couldn’t figure out.

-Basically what it said was, “We are declaring the true Gospel.
-We are declaring the true Biblical faith.
-We are declaring that we stand against the Roman system for the true Gospel," and it goes on and on to basically say, “This is our reformation statement.
-And we deny the things that have been a part of the Catholic Church.
-We embrace the true and Biblical doctrine of salvation.”
+Basically what it said was, “We are declaring the true gospel.
+We are declaring the true biblical faith.
+We are declaring that we stand against the Roman system for the true gospel,” and it goes on and on to basically say, “This is our reformation statement.
+And we deny the things that have been a part of the Catholic Church, and we embrace the true and biblical doctrine of salvation.”
 It’s a beautiful, big, brass plaque.

 And as I was looking at it I was thinking of how strong a statement that is, how great a statement that is.
-And I asked John, I said, “is the Gospel preached in this cathedral?”
-And he said, “Oh, no.” He said, “In fact, the word is that within a few years that will be taken down because it’s politically incorrect.”
-I said, “Is the man who is the current pastor of Calvin’s cathedral Christian?”
+And I asked John, I said, “is the gospel preached in this cathedral?”
+And he said, “Oh, no.” He said, “In fact, the word is that within a few years that will be taken down because it’s so politically incorrect.”
+I said, “Is the man who is the current pastor of Calvin’s Cathedral a Christian?”
 He said, “Oh, no.”

 And while I was in Geneva, I was getting all this history.
 And I was talking to John Glass and we were going over all this history, and I said, “By the way, John, you might be interested to know.”
 He said, “What?”
 I said, “I have that Bible.”
 He said, “What?”
 I said, “I own that Bible.”
 “What do you mean you own that Bible?”
 “I own the Bible that they printed that John Knox translated and took back.”
 “You own that Bible?”
 He said, “Do you know how much that Bible is worth?”
 “I said I have no idea who much that Bible is worth monetarily.
 I know how much it’s worth to me.”